 A Noteguide designed to ensure complete, organized, course notes is provided as a pdf download and is expected to be printed out by the student as each unit is begun.
 The Noteguide follows the video exactly and provides space for notes and calculations, as well as tables, charts, and other items exactly when they are needed.
 Further, the Noteguide contains questions at the end of each unit with answers located in the appendix.

-Click on the unit number to purchase that unit.
-Each unit is $5.95
+Click on the unit number to download the unit.

 The noteguide is available as a free download.
-You can add it to your purchase, or download it here.
+You can download it here.

 Unit 2: "The Nuclear Atom" presents a brief history of atomic theory, parts of the atom, isotopes, the Periodic Table, the mole concept, calculations using the mole, and fundamental concepts in radioactivity.